-Neesha holds a BA in Film and Media Arts from Ryerson University in Toronto, and an MFA in Creative Writing from The New School For Social Research in New York City.
+Neesha holds a Bachelor's degree in Film and Media Studies from Ryerson University in Toronto, and a Master's degree in Creative Writing from The New School For Social Research in New York City.

 Her independent films have screened at international film festivals, she has taught literature and creative writing courses to undergraduate freshmen in New York, served as a board member for many arts and cultural organizations, and counseled women and youth in crisis.